We’ll Guide You Through The Workers’ Compensation Process

 If you or a loved one has been injured in the workplace, you probably have a lot of questions about workers’ compensation.
 We understand.
 The Florida workers’ compensation process can be very confusing if you try to navigate it on your own.

-At Accident Law Group, P.A., we will answer all of your questions.
-When you choose our law firm, you will work directly with a Miami workers’ compensation attorney.
+At The Accident Law Group, P.A., we will answer all of your questions.
+When you choose our law firm, you will work directly with a Coral Gables workers’ compensation attorney.
 You will not be shuffled off to a case worker.
 Your case will get the representation it needs to be a success.

 We have dedicated our practice to helping injured people, not just individually, but on a larger scale as well.
 We are members of Florida Workers’ Advocates (FWA), a group of attorneys attempting to change the unjust laws that address the treatment of injured workers.